-Luke Tilley is a regional economic advisor with the Federal Reserve Bank of Philadelphia.
+Luke Tilley is the Officer and Economic Advisor with the Federal Reserve Bank of Philadelphia.
 His responsibilities include researching emerging regional economic issues, helping to coordinate the Bank’s Economic Advisory Council, and managing outreach to U.S. House and Senate members from the Bank’s District, which includes eastern Pennsylvania, southern New Jersey, and Delaware.
 Additionally, Tilley delivers presentations about the national and regional economy, monetary policy, and the role of the Federal Reserve.

 Before joining the Bank, Tilley worked as a senior economist at IHS Global Insight and as an economist for the U.S. Department of Housing and Urban Development.
 He is an adjunct faculty member at Temple University and serves on the board of directors of the Pennsylvania Economic Association.
 Currently, he is a member of the National Association for Business Economics and the Philadelphia Council for Business Economics.